 The Council provides in full in the Revenue Budget for the Debt charges arising from the Approved Capital Programme.
 However, the Council has continued to implement a policy of temporarily funding its capital investment requirements from internal investments to negate the need for more expensive external borrowing.
-This combined with a re-profiling of a significant proportion of the 2016/17 Capital Programme (for example Grow on Space for SMEs and redevelopment of derelict garage sites for housing) into future years has resulted in a net savings in external debt costs of £542K.
-It is anticipated that the Council will continue to benefit financially from under-borrowing in 2017/18 and into the Medium Term.
+This combined with a re-profiling of a significant proportion of the 2016/17 Capital Programme into future years has resulted in a net savings in external debt costs of £542K.
+It is anticipated that the Council will continue to benefit financially from this approach in 2017/18 and into the Medium Term.